 Thank you, again, for your consideration and goodwill.
 I remain, your neighbor,

 Guess what happened.
 They all came over for tea and crumpets and asked what the truth is?
 Nope.
 They ran to antifa members at the Daily Beast and HuffPo and gave them the letter.
 Andy Campbell writes pro-antifa stories for Huffington Post and managed to get his group in the headline.
-He refused to print the letter because it hurts his pro-antifa narrative.
+He refused to print the letter because it hurts his pro-antifa narrative, find best online casino bonuses here.
 Will Sommer is also in antifa.
 He too said the letter was all lies and even provided examples of Gavin’s evil Nazi-ness.
 He claims McInnes said, “I’m becoming an anti-Semite” and “trans people are gender ni**ers” and “women love being abused.”
 We contacted McInnes and asked him to explain not because we believe them but because it’s handy to have a link to send people when these come up.

 Here is what he said.